 YAG Laser Capsulotomy Risks

-Although a YAG laser capsulotomy poses slight additional risks, overall the procedure is extremely safe.
+Although a YAG laser capsulotomy poses slight additional risks, the procedure is extremely safe.
 The most important risk is that the retina can become detached from the inner back of the eye.
 This complication is rare, with or without the laser procedure.

 Statistics suggest that the lifetime risk of a detached retina after cataract surgery is about 1 percent.
-That number rises to about 2 percent after YAG laser capsulotomy.
+That number rises to about 2 percent after a YAG laser capsulotomy.
 It is important to be aware of these risks and notify your doctor if you notice any new flashing lights or floaters.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.